Effects of changes in experimental design on PET studies of isometric force

 Digital Object Identifier (DOI)

 Muley, Suraj A.; Strother, Stephen C.; Ashe, James; Frutiger, Sally A.; Anderson, John R.; Sidtis, John J.; and Rottenberg, David A., "Effects of changes in experimental design on PET studies of isometric force" (2001).
-Neurology Articles.
+Neurology.
 508.